thoughtram/blog/_posts/2016-09-15-angular-2-final-is-out.md

 ---
 layout: post
-title:      "Angular 2 is out - Get started here"
+title: Angular 2 is out - Get started here
-imageUrl:   "/images/banner/angular-2-final-is-out.jpg"
+imageUrl: /images/banner/angular-2-final-is-out.jpg

-date: 2016-09-15
+date: 2016-09-15T00:00:00.000Z

-summary: "Yes.
+summary: >-
+  Yes.
 The day has come.
-Angular 2 is finally released and here's how to get started."
+Angular 2 is finally released and here's how to get started.
 categories:
   - angular
 tags:
   - angular2
 author: pascal_precht
+related_posts:
+  - Two-way Data Binding in Angular 2
+  - Resolving route data in Angular 2
+  - Angular 2 Animations - Foundation Concepts
+  - Bypassing Providers in Angular 2
+  - Custom Form Controls in Angular 2
+  - Protecting Routes using Guards in Angular 2

 ---

 Last night, one of the biggest announcement in the Angular history has happened.
 Brad Green announced that **Angular 2 Final is out**!